-Life insurance is an insurance policy that is designed to pay out a cash lump sum to your dependents if you die within the policy term.
+Life insurance is an insurance policy that is designed to pay out a cash lump sum if you die within the policy term.
 Once you have chosen the amount of cover you need and the period of time you want to be insured for you will be provided with a quote.

 Your application will then go through an underwriting process and depending on the medical information provided, you will either be offered standard rates (the same premium as the initial quote), special rates (an increase to the premium), a postponement (cover declined for a defined period of time) or a decline (the insurance company will not accept your application).

 What types of death are covered by life insurance?

 Most life insurance policies will cover death in any event offering policyholders peace of mind that their financial affairs can be taken care of if the worst were to happen.
 Rejected life insurance claims are rare and are usually a result of non-disclosure or misrepresentation during the application process rather than not meeting the claim definition.
 It is extremely important therefore that you are completely honest when completing life insurance application forms and if you are unsure, ask that they write to your doctor for clarification.
 Contrary to what most people believe, it is better to say you don't know something that you don't know rather than to guess the answer to a question you're not sure about as the onus then falls on the insurance company to clarify the information by other means such as writing to your doctor.

 Most life insurance companies have a suicide clause in their life insurance contracts.
 What this usually means is that they will cover suicide, but will not pay a claim in the first 12 months of the policy term.
 Always check the terms and conditions (sometimes referred to as a 'key features' or 'key facts' document) as clauses can vary and some older policies do not cover suicide at all.

 Does life insurance cover death from disease?